talentlessguy/og-service/README.md

 ## Using with Go

-And then use it in your http server.
+And then use it in your Go http server to deploy it later.

 ```go
 package main